 There are eight major points to consider when evaluating any language for automation.
 These criteria specifically assess the language from a perspective of purity and usability, not necessarily from a perspective of immediate project needs.

 - Usability.
 A good automation language is fairly high-level and should handle rote tasks like memory management.
-Lower learning curves are also preferable.
+Lower learning curves are preferable.
 Development speed is also important for deadlines.

 - Elegance.
 The process of translating test case procedures into code must be easy and clear.
 Test code should also be concise and self-documenting for maintainability.